vmware-archive/react-starter/README.md

 To make this more readable, we use `async`/`await` syntax (from EcmaScript 2016) and the `done` callback from Jasmine.

 There are also a number of functions provided in `spec/integration/helpers/webdriver_helper.js`.

+An example integration test is provided at `spec/integration/features_spec.js`.

 ### Linting